kostyaVyrodov/education/aws/NOTES_BEFORE_TEST.md

 - **AWS DataSync** makes it simple and fast to move large amounts of data online between on-premises storage and Amazon S3.
 It's for migration data, while AWS Storage Gateway allows to share data on-premises and in AWS
 - Geolocation routing policy — Use when you want to route traffic based on the location of your users.
 Geoproximity routing policy — Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
 - Data Warehouse = redshift
+- DAX is HA
+- Kinesis streams - is services that allows to store data from 24h to 7d
+- Kinesis firehouse doesn't store data it triggers something that should analyze the incoming data
+- User pool authenticate a user in google.
+Identity pool accepts result of user pool and and grant creds for the user
+- GuardDuty - threat detection service that checks events from cloud trail and flow logs to prevent unauthorized accesses
+- Amazon Inspector analyzes access to services based on assigned permissions
+- Elastic search - data visualization tool in real time

 Disaster recovery plan:
 - Backup and restore